budding-tech-savvy/-Smart-Packaging-Operations-Real-Time-Dashboard-for-Vendor-and-Inventory-Management-/README.md

     material_description AS "Material Description",
     per_unit_cost AS "Per Unit COST",
     uom AS "UOM",
-    closing_stock_physical AS "Closing Stock Physical as on 4 Nov'24",
-    average_per_day AS "Average Per Day (Last 30 Days)", current_doi AS "Current DOI"
+    closing_stock_physical AS "Closing Stock Physical as on current_date", average_per_day AS "Average Per Day (Last 30 Days)", FROM
-FROM
     packaging_material_data
 WHERE